-We pay our non-employee directors cash compensation consisting of (a) \$25,000 per person per year, (b) an additional \$2,000 per regular meeting of the Board of Directors, (c) an additional \$20,000 per year for the Chairman of the Audit Committee, (d) an additional \$5,000 per year for each Audit Committee member (excluding the Chairman), (e) an additional \$10,000 per year for the Chairman of the Compensation Committee, (f) an additional \$5,000 per year for the Chairman of the Nominating and Corporate Governance Committee, and (g) an additional \$10,000 per year for the Lead Director.
-An additional \$20,000 per year is paid to the Chairman of the Board.
+We pay our non-employee directors cash compensation consisting of (i) \$25,000 per person per year, (ii) an additional \$2,000 per regular meeting of the Board of Directors, (iii) an additional \$20,000 per year for the Chairman of the Audit Committee, (iv) an additional \$5,000 per year for each Audit Committee member (excluding the Chairman), (v) an additional \$20,000 per year for the Chairman of the Compensation Committee, (vii) an additional \$5,000 per year for the Chairman of the Nominating and Corporate Governance Committee, (vii) an additional \$10,000 per year for the Lead Director and (viii) an additional \$20,000 per year for the Chairman of the Board.
 Payments under the cash compensation plan are generally paid in equal quarterly installments on the last day of each fiscal quarter.

-During fiscal 2008 Messrs.
-Cash, Chan, Enloe, Sooch, Walker and Wood and Ms. Onken were each paid the annual fee of \$25,000, and a per meeting fee of \$2,000 for each board meeting attended, pursuant to the cash compensation plan.
+During fiscal 2013 directors were each paid the annual fee of \$25,000 and a per meeting fee of \$2,000 for each regular board meeting attended, pursuant to the cash compensation plan.
 Mr. Enloe was paid \$20,000 for his service as Chairman of the Audit Committee.
-Messrs.
-Walker and Wood and Ms. Onken were each paid \$5,000 for their services on the Audit Committee during the fiscal year.
-Further, Mr. Enloe received an additional \$5,000 for his service as Chairman of the Nominating and Corporate Governance Committee, Mr. Walker an additional \$10,000 for his service as Chairman of the Compensation Committee, Mr. Wood an additional \$10,000 for his service as Chairman of the Board.
+Members of the Audit Committee were each paid \$5,000 for their services on such committee.
+Further, Mr. Enloe received \$5,000 for his service as Chairman of the Nominating and Corporate Governance Committee, Mr. Walker received \$20,000 for his service as Chairman of the Compensation Committee, Mr. Wood received \$10,000 for his service as Lead Director and Mr. Sooch received \$20,000 for his service as Chairman of the Board.
+Fees were pro-rated if the individual served less than the full year.